-Some of your Young Life teammates might be entering a season of transition.
-Maybe they’re graduating, moving, burned out or called to another ministry.
+Some of your Young Life teammates may be entering a season of transition.
+Maybe they’re graduating, moving, burned out, or called to another ministry.

 Their absence will be noticed.
-Not just by you or your team, but by their middle and high school friends.
+Not just by you or your team, but by their middle, high school, and college friends.
 Change is hard.
 Trust is expensive.
 Abandonment issues are real.

-Would you consider sharing this post with any of your teammates who are transitioning out of being a YL leader?
-Hopefully, it can help them and the middle and high school friends they’ll leave behind.
+Would you consider sharing this post with any of your teammates who are transitioning out of being a Young Life leader?
+Hopefully, it can help them and the younger friends they’ll leave behind.

-How to Say Goodbye to our Middle and High School Friends?
+How to Say Goodbye to our Middle, High School, & College Friends?

-Years ago I worked at The Dale House Project in Colorado Springs, a residential care facility that was started in partnership with Young Life.
+Years ago, I worked at The Dale House Project in Colorado Springs.
+The DHP is a residential care facility that was started in partnership with Young Life.
 It’s a home for at-risk teenagers with no place to go.